Frequently Asked Questions

 Grass Grazed represents getting back to the basics of our food production.
 The difference is how your food is being raised.
 We offer transparency from farm to table.
-We raise our bird with what they need (sunlight, fresh grass, insects) in order to deliver a quality product that you and your family will enjoy.
+We raise our birds with what they need (sunlight, fresh grass, insects) in order to deliver a quality product that you and your family will enjoy.

 Are you organic?